 From savory to sweet (think watermelon creamsicles) to spicy drinks—one habanero margarita please— “EAT PLANTS, B*TCH” has got you covered no matter where in your vegan journey you are, plan to go or are already going.

-Follow Cole and the Slutty Vegan crew on Instagram and pick up your copy of EAT PLANTS, B*TCH” on Amazon.
+Follow Cole and the Slutty Vegan crew on Instagram and order your copy of EAT PLANTS, B*TCH” at our online partner, the Food Temptress Cookbook Store.